badola/blog/cpp/if_you_see_cut_paste.md

 (repeat it 3 times - "If you see cut-paste, it is rotate." - and you have already mastered rotate)

-In short, we can re-interpret rotate :
+For our ease of use, we can re-interpret rotate :

     rotate(ForwardIt first, ForwardIt n_first, ForwardIt last ) -> ForwardIt
 as

     rotate(paste_location, cut_start_location, cut_end_location) -> cursor_location

-So, if you see any use case where you have to cut the data and paste it somewhere, it can be easily achieved by `rotate`.
+So, if you see any use case where you have to **cut** the data and **paste** it somewhere, it can be easily achieved by `rotate`.
-The power of `rotate` comes from the fact that all elements move together.
+This power of `rotate` comes from the fact that all the cut elements move together.

-So lets learn by taking an example.
+So lets strengthen our learning by taking an example.
 Suppose you are given a name in the order => `FirstName,LastName`
 You are required to transform it into => `LastName,FirstName`